airpair/makeyourionicappunique/post.md

 But remember, changing your id after publish your app on stores can cause headaches as mentioned at beginning of this post.

-Hope it helps and thank for reading !
+Hope it helps and thanks for reading !